Klank: History

-In 2007, In Memory Of..., was released via Smoke Dogg Productions, once more.
+In 2007, In Memory Of..., was released via SmokeDogg Productions, once more.
 The EP featured six new songs and several older songs.
-With the release of the EP, the band was revitalized, consisting Diolosa, Servideo, Owsley, Zalenti, and new bassist Charlie Parker.
-However, by 2010, the band consisted of Diolosa, Servideo, and a returning Eric Wilkins.
-The same year, Numb was re-released as Numb...Reborn, which featured several new songs, featuring Mike Phillips (ex-Deliverance, ex-The Sacrificed) Larry Farkas (Vengeance Rising, Die Happy, Once Dead) and Jim Chaffin (ex-The Crucified, Deliverance, the Blamed), being redistributed by FiXT.
+With the release of the EP, the band was revitalized, consisting of Diolosa, Servedio, Owsley, Zaletel, and new bassist Charlie Parker.
+However, by 2010, the band consisted of Diolosa, Servedio, and a returning Eric Wilkins.
+The same year, Numb was re-released as Numb...Reborn, which featured several new songs, featuring Mike Phillips (ex-Deliverance, ex-The Sacrificed) Larry Farkas (Vengeance Rising, Die Happy, Once Dead) and Jim Chaffin (ex-The Crucified, Deliverance, the Blamed).
 In 2012, the band released Urban Warfare.
 The album featured a guest spot for Doug Pinnick of King's X, who Diolosa had been friends with for many years.
 V13.net gave the album a review, stating that "At the end of the day I feel Urban Warfare is the best Klank effort to date; they have virtually perfected their brand of infectiously-catchy, insanely groovy metal."

 In 2017, Klank released their fifth studio album, Rise.
 The album was very well received, with Ilker Yücel of Regen Magazine writing "For this, RISE may be KLANK's most arresting album to date, and one that this writer imagines will be very difficult for the band to top in the future." and Bruce Moore of V13.net writing "All things considered, I think this is my favorite Klank release since their debut, Still Suffering.
 All nine tracks flow well and I really enjoyed listening to the entire package.
 No fillers to be found here, just good, honest, groove-infused industrial metal."
 During that same year, Klank would also record the score for a documentary created by Bruce Moore, who apparently was a longtime friend of his, titled Metal Missionaries, which would feature bands in the Christian metal genre, including Vials of Wrath, A Hill to Die Upon, Frost Like Ashes, BoughtXBlood, and Antidemon.